Tom60chat/Microsoft-Rewards-Farmer-Sharp/README.md

 Work on Windows, linux and macOS

 ## Help wanted
-I don't have time to deal with this app and issues right now, so any input is welcome.
+I don't have time to deal with this app and issues right now, so any contribution is welcome.

 ## Dependencies:
 For `All` platform package, you need [.NET Core 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (Run console apps), otherwise the platform-specific packages are standalone and don't need it.